Brinda joined Elevar in 2020 as the firm’s Chief Operating Officer.

 Earlier in her career, Brinda was with The Rockefeller Foundation for 9 years, where she managed the Foundation’s impact investing portfolio; this included equity investments, loans, and guarantees across different sectors and geographies.
 She has also been a Vice President in Citigroup’s Corporate Bank, addressing corporate finance issues for healthcare clients; worked for Soros, originating and executing impact investments; and at Charles River Associates as an economic consultant.

-Brinda serves on the Senior Leadership Team for PS 321, a public elementary school in New York City.
+Brinda serves on the School Leadership Team for PS 321, a public elementary school in New York City.
 She received a bachelor’s degree in Economics and Spanish from Bryn Mawr College and an MBA from Columbia Business School.
 Brinda lives in Brooklyn with her husband and daughter.